"

 Human Trafficking by Imagens Evangélicas, 2012, CC BY 2.0

-According to the Department of Homeland Security (DHS), every year, millions of men, women, and children are trafficked worldwide—including right here in the United States.
-This can happen in any community and victims can be any age, race, gender, or nationality.
+According to the Department of Homeland Security (DHS), every year millions of men, women, and children are trafficked worldwide—including right here in the United States.
+This can happen in any community and victims may be any age, race, gender, or nationality.
 Traffickers might use violence, manipulation, or false promises of well-paying jobs or romantic relationships to lure victims into trafficking situations.
 Language barriers, fear of their traffickers, and/or fear of law enforcement frequently keep victims from seeking help, making human trafficking a hidden crime.

-• express their opinion on the topic,
+• express their opinion on the topic.

-• defend their opinion regarding the topic,
+• defend their opinion regarding the topic.

-• give a small presentation on a topic related to this week’s theme,
+• give a small presentation on a topic related to this week’s theme.

 • use the circumfix pe(N)-an, per-an, and ke-an to form nouns and use them correctly in sentences.